 We thought we wouldn’t be able to pay it off in full until the second half of January, or maybe even first half of February, but with an official payoff date of January 9, we can still make our full mid-month Vanguard transfer this month.
 Wohoo!
 Then starting in February, we’ll be able to put almost as much into Vanguard on the first of the month as we do mid-month, which still feels like crazy talk, but will get real in a few short weeks.

 Here’s the stat: paying off the house will let us increase our monthly saving and investing by nearly 50 percent. :::insert eyes popping out of head cartoon here:::

-And, it means that my retention bonus in the summer, and any full bonuses we get at year end, or prorated or retirement bonuses we get if we quit earlier than year end, all of that stuff can go straight into investments and our cash buffer accounts.
+And, it means that any bonuses we get at year end can can go straight into investments and our cash buffer accounts.
 Not a penny has to go against the house.
 Even if we have a completely underwhelming year at work, we should have no trouble reaching our stretch goals for this year.

 We still have the mortgage on our rental property, and we currently have no plans to pay that one off faster than planned, so we aren’t going to call ourselves debt-free.
 But with that last payment we feel meaningfully free in a way that’s entirely new to us.
 It feels like a new tailwind pushing us forward in our already semi-charmed lives, getting us ever closer to our goal of full financial freedom in a few short months.

 As always, we love hearing from you in the comments!
 Do you think we did the right thing, or should we have sunk that money into our investments instead?
 Anyone else paid off a big debt recently that you want to call out?
 We’d love to send a virtual high five your way!
 Any unexpected lessons when you paid off a mortgage that you can share with all of us?
 Let’s talk about it all in the comments!